vvaraldi/Inspection_Rando_Orford/README.md

 Must :

 Piority 1
+1 - add a state of opened or closed. optional on the snow condition.

 Piority 2
+2 - Shelter and trail inspection forms html should open larger the frame for the forms to have the 3 states side by side when opened in a large enough window.
-1 - Créer une inspection avec un lieu en cliquant sur l'image.
+3 - Créer une inspection avec un lieu en cliquant sur l'image.

 Priority 3